SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/1-intro/1-Scenario.md

 4. The Internal or External Validator is doing an detailed invoice check, e.g. doing position corrections, deductions and retentions.
 After he finished his work he sends back the invoice to Accounting team member.
 5. The Accounting Team Member is doing a last double check and forwards the validated invoice to SAP Central Invoice Management (CIM) or OpenText Vendor Invoice Management (VIM).

-Following **Actions** for Invoice Validation could be done by this application:

-1. **Position Corrections:** Invoice positions are single items of an invoice that need to be corrected due to the unit price or amount are incorrect and need to be adjusted.
-For example the unit price is not what was agreed on or the order amount is higher than shown in the purchase order.
-2. **Deductions:** Deductions are based on an dedicated position of the invoice and reduce the price of the position.
-For example some parts of an position are damaged or a position causes a damage.
-3. **Retentions:** Retentions are based on the overall invoice an reduce the invoice total.
-For example some documentation or a monetary bond is missing.

 The simplified **Solution Diagram** looks like:

 [<img src="images\Solution_Diagram.png" width="1200"/>](images\Solution_Diagram.png?raw=true)

 ## Application Interaction

 This section provides an in-depth explanation of how the invoice validation application's CAP backend interacts with the different services on the BTP, focusing on the Document Information Extraction (DOX) Service.

 As illustrated above, the application's core purpose is to validate invoices received via e-mail or physical mail (scanned into PDF format).
 These invoices are stored in the Amazon S3 Object Store, ensuring a persistent version of each invoice is available.